Quick Summary

 Initially part of the Union Territory of Goa, Daman & Diu, Goa, a small coastal region on the west coast of India, gained independence from Portuguese rule in 1961.
 On May 30th, 1987, it transitioned from being a part of the Union Territory to becoming the 25th state of India, separate from Goa, Daman & Diu.

-Jammu and Kashmir, covering 125,535 km², has held that title since becoming a UT on October 31, 2019, before which Andaman and Nicobar Islands held the distinction of being the largest UT.
+Jammu and Kashmir, covering 125,535 km², has held that title since becoming a UT on October 31, 2019, before which Andaman and Nicobar Islands were the largest UT.

-The 8 Union territories of India are- Jammu and Kashmir, Ladakh, Delhi, Chandigarh, Lakshadweep, Puducherry, Andaman and Nicobar Islands, Dadra and Nagar Haveli.
+India has eight Union territories: Jammu and Kashmir, Ladakh, Delhi, Chandigarh, Lakshadweep, Puducherry, Andaman and Nicobar Islands, and Dadra and Nagar Haveli.

-The state of Jammu and Kashmir was removed from the list of 29 states in 2019, when it was reorganized into two Union Territories: Jammu & Kashmir and Ladakh.
+Jammu and Kashmir were removed from the list of 29 states in 2019 when they were reorganized into two Union Territories: Jammu and Kashmir and Ladakh.

 The largest Union Territory of India is Ladakh.